It is not so easy to make the best choice for GPS for boat with integrated fishfinder to fit in the budget.

 The most interesting is that even those that I knew as experienced Skippers, also have started to believe it.
 Happily, after relatively serious persuasion, their thoughts have changed.
 Now, two of those brave skippers wants the very best even though the high price.

 They are like children who need to be convinced that money can be saved.
 Only you need searching and comparing, talking with colleagues, sometimes perhaps with beer mugs.
-Money could be spent for new sails or ropes and so on.
+Money could be spent on new sails or ropes and so on.

 So, here I am to research GPS navigation for HANSE 315 sailing yacht.
-I make the real online research having regard to the money allocated for this purpose and existing equipment on board of the sailboat.
+I make the real online research having regard to the money allocated for this purpose and existing equipment on board the sailboat.